Trump's former lawyer Alina Habba resigns as top federal prosecutor in New Jersey

 “But do not mistake compliance for surrender,” she said, adding that the administration would continue its appeal of the court rulings ousting her from the position.
 “This decision will not weaken the Justice Department and it will not weaken me.”

+Habba is one of several acting U.S. attorneys around the country to have their appointments by the Trump administration challenged on the basis that they stayed in the temporary jobs longer than the law allows.

-Habba said she would remain with the Justice Department as a senior adviser to U.S. Attorney General Pam Bondi.
-Her former duties will, for now, be split between three lawyers in the office.
+She said she would remain with the Justice Department as a senior adviser to U.S. Attorney General Pam Bondi.
+Her former duties will, for now, be split between three Justice Department lawyers.

 Habba, 41, was appointed in March to serve a temporary term as acting U.S. attorney for New Jersey, a powerful post charged with enforcing federal criminal and civil law.

-Once a partner in a small New Jersey law firm, Habba was among Trump’s most visible legal defenders during the four years he was out of power, representing him in court and frequently appearing on cable TV news as his “legal spokesperson.”
+Once a partner in a small New Jersey law firm, Habba was among Trump’s most visible legal defenders before his return to the White House, representing him in court and frequently appearing on cable TV news on his behalf.

-But she had limited federal court experience and no experience as a prosecutor, and New Jersey’s two Democratic senators indicated they would block her confirmation in the U.S. Senate.
+But she had a partisan bent and no experience as a prosecutor.
+New Jersey’s two Democratic senators indicated they would block her confirmation in the U.S. Senate.

+She brought a trespassing charge, eventually dropped, against the Democratic mayor of Newark, New Jersey, stemming from his visit to an immigration detention center.
+Habba later charged Democratic U.S. Rep. LaMonica McIver with assaulting a federal agent during the same incident.
+McIver says she didn't assault anyone.
+The case is pending.

+Asked about Habba’s resignation on Monday, Trump lashed out at the Senate over its tradition of refusing to act on nominees if they are opposed by the senators representing the state involved.

+“It’s a horrible thing.
+It makes it impossible to appoint a judge or a U.S. attorney,” Trump told reporters at the White House.
+"I guess I just have to keep appointing people for three months and then just appoint another one, another one.
+It’s a very sad situation.
+We’re losing a lot of great people.”

-When her term expired in July, a panel of federal judges appointed one of her subordinates to the role instead.
+When Habba's term expired in July, a panel of federal judges appointed one of her subordinates to the role.
 But Bondi promptly fired the replacement, blaming Habba’s removal on “politically minded judges.”

 A lower-court judge’s finding that Habba was unlawfully serving in the position soon triggered a monthslong legal standoff, prompting confusion and delays within New Jersey’s federal court system.